-No victim is EVER to blame for being assaulted, abused, or victimized in any way.

-Because risk reduction includes safety planning and recognizing situations of potential harm, the following are some tips from the Rape Abuse and Incest National Network (https://www.rainn.org/safety-prevention) that may be helpful.
+No victim is ever to blame for being assaulted, abused, or victimized in any way.
+Because risk reduction includes safety planning and recognizing situations of potential harm, the following are some tips from Rape, Abuse and Incest National Network (RAINN) that may be helpful.